HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 • Databricks Lakeview dashboards introduces draft/publish capabilities, allowing dashboard authors to freely edit the dashboard while consumers interact with a stable version.
 Plus, you can securely share dashboards with others in your organization, even if they don't have direct access to the Databricks workspace.

-• Databricks Lakeview dashboards features a What-You-See-Is-What-You-Get (WYSIWYG) interface user experience and a streamlined information architecture, where the underlying datasets and widgets are bundled together, eliminating the need to manage permissions across referenced queries.
+• Databricks Lakeview dashboards features a What-You-See-Is-What-You-Get (WYSIWYG) interface, providing an intuitive user experience.
+Their streamlined information architecture bundles underlying datasets and widgets directly with the dashboard, eliminating the need to manage separate permissions for referenced queries.

-• Databricks Lakeview dashboards are governed by Unity Catalog, with built-in lineage, allowing consumers to easily understand the source and trustworthiness of the data powering the insights.
+• Databricks Lakeview Dashboards are fully governed by Unity Catalog, with built-in lineage, allowing users to easily understand the source and trustworthiness of the data powering the insights.

 This article will focus on creating and customizing Databricks SQL dashboards (aka dashboards).
 Keep in mind that Lakeview dashboards, intended to replace Databricks SQL dashboards, offer a more advanced feature set, ideal for organizations with complex data analysis needs and diverse data sources.